SAP-samples/btp-cap-multitenant-saas/docu/2-basic/2-prepare-provider-subaccount/README.md

 ## 4. SAP Alert Notification Technical User

+**Kyma**

+For the Kyma environment, this step is not required as no lifecycle events are send by the sample application using the Alert Notification Service.

 **Cloud Foundry**

 If you are using the Cloud Foundry Runtime, please add a dedicated Technical User as a Space Auditor to the Cloud Foundry Space of your Provider Subaccount.
 This user is required by SAP Alert Notification to inform you about lifecycle events of your SaaS application.
 You can find a list of users per region in the official SAP Help documentaton ([click here](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/4255e6064ea44f20a540c5ae0804500d.html?locale=en-US)).